-VII.
+IX.
 FUTURE WORK

-A first version of the column-store-kit is available without support for compression.
+A first version of the column store tool kit is available without support for compression.
 The next steps planned are the integration of compression and the use in concrete areas, such as text retrieval systems.
 A future activity will be the implementation of a scripting language interface for the components.
 With the help of this interface, it will be possible to assemble the developed components more easily without losing the performance of the underlying C/C++ implementation.
-In this case, the scripting language act as glue between the components, allowing the developer to build up complex high performance applications with very little effort [15].
-As an alternative, a custom domain-specific language (DSL) [16] may be used for building column store applications.
-A bachelor's thesis [17] focused on the extent to which various degrees of flexibility regarding the structure of MultiColumnArrays and expression of the predicates affect the performance.
-According to the thesis, structural definition at the time of compilation is of significant advantage compared to the runtime behavior.
+In this case, the scripting language act as glue between the components, allowing the developer to build up complex high performance applications with very little effort [26].
+As an alternative, a custom domain-specific language (DSL) [27] may be used for building column store applications.
+A bachelor's thesis [28] focused on the extent to which various degrees of flexibility regarding the structure of MultiColumnArrays and expression of the predicates affect the performance.
+According to the thesis, the structural definition at compilation time is of significant advantage compared to the structural definition at runtime.
 If the implemented flexibility of the SimpleStruct is not required at runtime, an alternative implementation may be used.
 It may be realized by defining a language extension for C/C++, for example.
 Thus, the respective structures and operations can be defined using a simple syntax.
-With a number of macros of the C++ preprocessor or a separate inline code expander [18], these could then be transformed into valid C/C++ code.
+With a number of macros of the C++ preprocessor or a separate inline code expander [29], these could then be transformed into valid C/C++ code.